inexxt/vv/README.md

   3) The `Union` type might not work correctly, I didn't have time to test it.

   4) I didn't finish working on the grammar, so there are multiple undocumented conflicts.

+## Reference
+The code is heavily inspired by a series of articles on dependent types by https://augustss.blogspot.com/.